Boynton Beach Truck Accident Lawyers

 In some cases, uncontrollable factors such as severe weather cause truck accidents.
 Unfortunately, no one can control slippery roads or intense storms.

 The Federal Motor Carrier Safety Administration requires the trucking company to investigate the employee involved.
-The resulting report is available to investigators and includes information like the date of the accident, name of the driver, number of injuries, drug testing, and more.
+The resulting report is available to investigators and includes information like the accident’s date, the driver’s name, the number of injuries, drug testing, and more.

 What Are the Most Common Truck Accident Injuries?

-Sharing the road with large trucks is inevitable whether you’re driving on the interstate or through your neighborhood.
+Whether driving on the interstate or through your neighborhood, sharing the road with large trucks is inevitable.
 The size and weight of these trucks can pose a danger to you.
 If a collision occurs, you can face life-altering injuries, including:

 - Head and brain injuries